-Department:

-Compliance
+ALL THE PROPERTY OF THE PROPER Policy Name: Fraud, Waste, and Abuse

-Policy Number:
+Department: Compliance Policy Number: CO1

-CO1

-Version:

-13

-Creation Date:
+Version: 15 Creation Date: 5/1/2013

-5/1/2013

-Revised Date:

-1/29/14, 1/1/17, 7/18/17, 1/12/18, 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20, 1/14/20
+Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20, Review Date: 1/12/16, 6/12/20

-Review Date:

-1/12/16, 6/12/20
+11/4/20, 1/5/22, 4/19/22

-- iii.
-Any provider, (e.g. residential counselors for developmentally disabled or personal care providers), who deliberately neglects their obligation to provide care or supervision of vulnerable persons who are members (children, the elderly or developmentally disabled individuals); and - iv.
-Any Provider who intentionally fails to render medically appropriate care, as defined in the CCO Contract, by the OHP Administrative Rules and the standard of care within the community in which the provider practices. - 1.
-If the provider fails to render medically appropriate care in compliance with the member or patient's decision to exercise member's right to refuse medically appropriate care, or because the member exercises her/his rights under Oregon's Death with Dignity Act or pursuant to advance directives, such failure to treat the member shall not be considered patient abuse or neglect. - 3.
-UHA's internal and external personnel are obligated to report all suspicious FWA activities to the Compliance Department, including any concerns about the actions of OHA personnel. - 4.
+Dignity Act or pursuant to advance directives, such failure to treat the member shall not be considered patient abuse or neglect.

+- 3. UHA's internal and external personnel are obligated to report all suspicious FWA activities to the Compliance Department, including any concerns about the actions of OHA personnel. - 4.
 UHA's members are educated through the Member Handbook on how to report suspicious FWA activities. - 5.
 In the event UHA deems an allegation credible for fraud and the MFCU or OPI has a pending case against a provider or subcontractor, UHA shall suspend payment to the provider or subcontractor, unless directed not to by the MFCU or OPI.
 Additionally, UHA will collaborate with the MFCU and OPI to assist with the investigation, including terminating the network provider agreement. - a.
 Subject to 42 CFR § 455.23, in the event OHA determines that a credible allegation of fraud has been made against UHA, or its subcontractors, OHA will have the right to suspend, in whole or in part, payments of fees made to UHA or any and all such subcontractors. - i.
 Subject to 42 CFR § 455.23(c) suspension of payments or other sums may be temporary; - ii.
 OHA has the right to forgo suspension and continue making payments, or refrain from directing the CCO to suspend payment of sums to its subcontractors, if certain good cause exceptions are met as provided for under 42 CFR § 455.23(e). - 6.
 In the event a referral is made to the MFCU and OPI, the following information will be supplied: - a.
 Name and Member ID number. - b.
-Source of complaint.
+Source of complaint. - c.
+Type of Provider. - d.
+Nature of complaint. - e.
+Approximate dollars involved. - f.
+Legal and administrative disposition of the case. - 7.
+The Organization is obligated to assist with an investigation conducted by the MFCU, OPI, their respective designees, or any or all of them.
+Specifically: - a.
+Allow inspection, evaluation, or audit of books, records, documents, files, accounts, and facilities maintained by or on behalf of UHA or by, or on behalf of, any subcontractor/external personnel.